Locations:

 • Managing chronic health conditions.

-• Taking prenatal vitamins, including folic acid, as directed by your healthcare provider.
+• Taking prenatal vitamins, including folic acid, as your healthcare provider recommends.

 Outlook / Prognosis

-Without surgery, most children with an AV canal defect have a life expectancy of two or three years.
+Without surgery, children with an AV canal defect may have a life expectancy of two or three years.
 Some live to be young adults.

 About 90% of children who have repair surgery have a 10-year survival rate.
-This means they live for at least another decade on average after treatment.
+This means they live for at least another 10 years on average after treatment.
 About 65% are alive 20 years after surgery.

 But even after surgery, someone with an atrioventricular canal defect won’t have a typical heart.
-They’ll need periodic echocardiograms to monitor their heart’s function and detect complications early.
+They’ll need periodic echocardiograms to monitor their heart’s function and catch complications early.

 The patch over the hole can usually stay in place for the rest of a person’s life.
 But over time, one of the repaired heart valves may begin to leak.
-About 10% to 20% of people need a second surgery, 5% to 10% of them for the leaky (regurgitant) valve.
+About 10% to 20% of people need a second surgery.

 After surgery, many people don’t need medications or more operations for their heart.
-But cardiac arrhythmias may develop later in life and a provider may recommend minimally invasive procedures like ablation.
+But cardiac arrhythmias may develop later in life.
+A provider may recommend minimally invasive procedures like ablation to treat an arrhythmia.

 Living With